FollowJack/getyourguide-coding-challenge/README.md

 # Get Your Guide Challenge
 Purpose of this app is to have a searchable list of tours.

+The user sees a compact list of tours.
+Users can:
+- search for a title.
+If not found then other tours are suggested (mocked).
+- bookmark easily their favorite tours (mocked).
+- see special offers in form of a sale - emphasized with colors and banner

+In general:
+ - Thanks to styled components the overall design is themed and fully customizable during runtime.
+See: ```src/constants.js```

 ## Get Started
 ### Project setup
 ```